Lumine1909/CustomBiomeColors_Continue/README.md

   <img src="https://i.imgur.com/zkHUiNb.png">
 </details>

-❗ You must reconnect in order to see the changes
+❗ You must reconnect in order to see some of the changes

 ❗ Due to the way biomes work in minecraft, selections, especially small ones, might not be precise.

-❗ Supported version: 1.20.5 - 1.21.5
+❗ Supported version: 1.20.5 - 1.21.7

 # Commands